MorganBergen/password-generator/README.md

 ```

 ### What is the probability that my password will be successfully FOUND!?!?
-why are passwords important and how likely will your password given 8 char minimum take you in terms of someone else finding that code.
+why are passwords important and how likely will your password given 8 char minimum take you in terms of someone else finding that string literal.

 ![asset-1](https://user-images.githubusercontent.com/65584733/199307722-8c5e8b89-2d19-46fd-8205-298fa7ce72e2.jpg)